Indonesians in Saudi Arabia: Saudis of Indonesian descent

 There are Saudi citizens who reside in Mecca and Jeddah that are of Indonesian descent.
-Their forefathers came from Indonesia by sea during the late 19th century til the mid 20th century for pilgrimage, trade, and Islamic education purposes.
+Their forefathers came from Indonesia by sea during the late 19th century until the mid 20th century for pilgrimage, trade, and Islamic education purposes.
 Many of them did not return to their homeland thus they decided to stay in Saudi and their descendants have become Saudi citizens ever since.
-Many of them also married with local Arab women and stayed permanently in Saudi.
+Many of them also married with women who came from different parts of the Islamic world and stayed permanently in Saudi.
 Their descendants today are recognizable with their family name originating from their forefathers' origins back in Indonesia, such as "Bugis", "Banjar", "Batawi" (Betawi), "Al-Felemban" (Palembang), "Faden" (Padang), "Al-Bantani" (Banten), "Al-Minangkabawi" (Minangkabau), "Bawayan" (Bawean), and many more.
 One of them is Muhammad Saleh Benten, a Saudi politician appointed by King Salman as the Minister of Hajj and Umrah.

-The former Indonesian Ambassador to Saudi Arabia, Gatot Abdullah Mansyur stated that 50% of Mecca residents are of Indonesian descent.
-This has been possible because of trade between the two nations, since the era of the Rashidun Caliphate with the Malay archipelago in the old times.
+The former Indonesian Ambassador to Saudi Arabia, Gatot Abdullah Mansyur, stated that 50% of Mecca residents are of Indonesian descent.
+This has been possible because of trade between the two nations, since the era of the Rashidun Caliphate with the Malay Archipelago.